-In 2004 the University of Bonn - supported by the CEMBIO - launched an International Masters Course in Molecular Biotechnology.
+In 2004 the University of Bonn - supported by the CEMBIO - launched an International Masters Course in Molecular Biotechnology, now Molecular Biology and Biotechnology.
 This ECTS credited course, taught fully in English, is aimed at graduate students (from such fields as biology, nutrition, agriculture, chemistry, food chemistry, pharmacy, medicine and dentistry) with a strong background in cell biology, microbiology, molecular biology and biochemistry.
-The program has been accredited by the German Federal Council for Accreditation.

 In addition, seminars are offered on bioethics and current topics in biotechnology.

-A major focus of the program is the development of practical laboratory skills through a combination of compulsory and optional practicals.
+A major focus of the MS Molecular Biology and Biotechnology program is the development of practical laboratory skills through a combination of compulsory and optional practicals.

 From a total of six optional courses a maximum of two may be substituted by laboratory work on current research projects.